Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Model performance

 \subsection{Total kinetic energy and heat flux}

-A comparison of the rolling mean of the total kinetic energy (KE) is shown in Fig. \ref{fig:KE}.
-The improvement obtained by M1-4, M6, and M7 is evident.
-At $t=400$, the mean of the KE for M1 is approximately $31\%$ of the reference KE.
+A comparison of the rolling mean of the total kinetic energy (KE) is shown in figure \ref{fig:KE}.
+The improvement obtained by M1-4, M6, and M7 is evident. \sre{The coarse simulations are initialized from a snapshot of the filtered DNS in the reference statistically stationary state.
+Due to coarsening effects, this statistically stationary state cannot be sustained in coarse simulations without including a model term.
+Numerical dissipation and other discretization effects lead to deviations from the filtered DNS on coarse grids, despite adopting the same physical parameters as in the high-resolution simulation.
+The forcing model aims to steer the coarse numerical simulation towards the reference statistically stationary state by applying a correction at each time step.
+Nonetheless, this procedure is approximate and does not necessarily yield the same total kinetic energy and Nusselt number as observed in the reference.
+Therefore, transient behavior is observed initially until the coarse simulations settle at a different statistically steady state.} At $t=400$, the mean of the KE for \sre{M0} is approximately $31\%$ of the reference KE.
 Only forcing the temperature, shown by M5, deteriorates the total energy and yields roughly $27\%$ of the reference value.
 The other models contain between $72\%$ and $77\%$ of the reference value.
 It is reasonable to assume that this discrepancy is predominantly caused by the model underestimating the energy in large scales in the center of the domain, as was discussed in Section \ref{sec:spectra}.

-A quantification of the total heat flux in the domain is provided by comparing the time-averaged Nusselt number, shown in Fig. \ref{fig:Nusselt}.
+A quantification of the total heat flux in the domain is provided by comparing the time-averaged Nusselt number, shown in figure \ref{fig:Nusselt}.
 Note that the reference value $Nu=95$ is shown with $5\%$ error margins.
 The no-model coarse-grid simulation leads to an underestimated heat flux resulting from the reduced velocity magnitude induced by artificial dissipation.
 The temperature forcing in case M5 was previously shown to not yield any improvements in the mean temperature or the velocity and does therefore not improve the Nusselt number estimate.
 A correction of the large-scale velocity features in configurations M1 and M3 leads to a very accurate Nusselt number estimate.
 Nonetheless, an accurate description of the velocity does not guarantee an accurate heat flux.
 This is underpinned by the results of M2, M4, and M6, which all exhibit an accurate representation of large and small velocity features, but consistently overestimate the Nusselt number.
 Finally, we observe that this adverse effect is efficiently mitigated by the heat flux correction, as becomes evident from the resulting Nusselt number estimate of M7.